stastnypremysl/lsql-csv/README.md

 Each command is made from blocks separated by comma.
 There are these types of blocks.

-If you want to write exotic identifiers/names, put them in \`EXOTIC NAME\`
+If you want to write exotic identifiers/names, put them in \`EXOTIC NAME\`.
+Exotic names are names, which contains exotic characters.

 #### Exotic chars
 There are some chars which can't be in symbol names (column names).
 For simplicity, you can suppose, they are everything but alphanumerical chars excluding `-` and `_`.